Add A Hook

 Use a Net

-Hang a cargo net from the ceiling and store oddly shaped sporting goods or seasonal d?cor.
+Create additional overhead garage storage space when you hang a cargo net from the ceiling and store oddly shaped sporting goods or seasonal decor.
 You can store light-weight items that would otherwise take up floor space.
 Check out this inexpensive cargo net.

 Use a couple 2x4s and a pair of 2-way adjustable hooks to create dropped shelving.
 These brackets can hold 50 lbs. each, so it's best to use them for lighter loads.

 No Ladders Needed

 No need for a ladder when you can bring the storage down to you with a ceiling storage lift.
 This ceiling storage lift by Racor is perfect for storing bulky items that would normally take up floor space like outdoor furniture, boxes and totes.